Skip to main content

 Next Steps

 Ready to take the next step?
-Check your eligibility or compare providers offering GLP-1 medications.
+Check your eligibility or compare telehealth providers offering GLP-1 medications.
+For a comprehensive ranking of telehealth platforms, see our guide to the best GLP-1 telehealth providers.

 Sources and Editorial Standards